Larsende/Agility2020-AS3/class1/module1/module08.rst

 #.
 Click the blue ``Send`` button.
 Ensure that you receive a 200 OK response.

 #.
-This application is now deleted from the BIG-IP (10.1.1.4).
+This application is now deleted from BIG-IQ and BIG-IP (10.1.1.4).